larpchronicles/rules/previous-versions/chronicles-rulebook_3.0.4.md

 The character may then procure further spirit rituals to begin a transformation process where the character casts a base “Spirit Transform to &lt;x>” ritual upon the Spirit Familiar, and subsequently casts empowerment rituals known as Transform Ability Rituals, based on the transformation of the Spirit Familiar.
 These empowering rituals allow the character to invest skill points on Transform skills.

 If at any time a character no longer wishes to pursue the path of their current Spirit Familiar, they may elect to have a new Spirit Familiar ritual cast upon them.
 However, this does not come without cost.
-The Spirit Familiar’s link to the character’s spirit is strong, and breaking it can be harmful.
+The Spirit Familiar's link to the character's spirit is strong, and breaking it can be harmful.
 Upon casting a new Spirit Familiar, all previously unlocked Transform Abilities are lost, and the character permanently loses 50 SP.

 This ritual requires that the target character have a pre-approved physical representation of their Spirit Familiar with them in the ritual.